 When you hold on to something for better price your money is stuck.
 The business community of Karachi don’t like money just sitting waiting for higher returns.
 It is kind of risky, what if you never get a higher price on that thing and the first price you rejected was actually the best price that you missed.

 Traders in other cities will stop buying fruits from farms once their stocks are full.
-Fruits are arriving at much faster pace than they can sell.
+Fruits are arriving at a much faster pace than they can sell.
 They don’t want to sell at loss or unbelievably low profits.

 On the other hand, traders in Karachi will buy all fruits coming to the city.
 This only becomes possible because the traders in the city don’t want to stock, they want to sell quickly for lower profit margins and sometimes even at loss.
 This is why their stocks are never full and they can always buy more fruit from farms all over the country and even from other countries.